 At the time of Malaysia's independence in 1957, Malaysia's Chinese residents were on average better educated than Malays and Indians.
 The new government initiated sweeping education reforms beginning in 1961.
-Its intent was to bring educational parity to Malays as parity to Malays as part of a broader plan to reduce poverty among
+Its intent was to bring educational parity to Malays as part of a broader plan to reduce poverty among